Do you need to have buildings insurance

-Building insurance: Legal requirement or wise precaution for property owners?
+Building insurance: a legal requirement or sensible precaution for property owners?

 Minutes